Hidden-Warriors/arcium-core/README.md

   wallet.publicKey
 );

-// Use the result in your transaction const tx = await program.methods
+// use it in your game
+const tx = await program.methods
   .battleWarrior(
     result.args.computationOffset,